finite-colin-machine/ME-405-Romi/README.md

 ### Task Structure
 ADD OVERALL TASK DIAGRAM AND INDIVIDUAL FSMs WITH DISCUSSION SIMILAR TO LAB 3

 The Planner Task in our code is less complex than the other tasks, but is still crucial to the success of the program.
+In State 0, some system parameters are initialized, and on startup and when the code is reset from the PuTTY REPL, the task switches to State 2 for calibration.
+Upon successful calibration the task moves to State 1, where you are prompted to press the blue button to begin driving.
+Pressing the blue button will enable the system control loop and allow the robot to begin moving forward.

 ![Planner Task](images/planner-task.png "Planner Task")